MLB players’ union head Tony Clark expects labor negotiations to begin after Opening Day

 But Clark made clear that players’ priorities in upcoming negotiations will lean more toward systemic change, particularly when it comes to the way they are paid and the way revenue sharing is set up.

-He said “the trends we are seeing” have “players focused in on creating or establishing a more competitive environment among the teams,” a common frustration among players who believe teams that do not make a concerted effort to win annually should not benefit as substantially from MLB’s revenue sharing system.
+He said “the trends we are seeing” have “players focused in on creating or establishing a more competitive environment among the teams,” a common frustration among players who believe teams that do not make a concerted effort to win annually should not benefit as substantially from MLB’s revenue-sharing system.

 “We want to make sure that there are incentives in the system based on what we have seen for teams to compete and want to be successful, as opposed to rewarding teams for losing — particularly the long, prolonged losing,” said Clark, who didn’t name any teams in particular.